skrinjarf/evoSnake/README.md

 - Points pick up items (give you both positive/negative points)
 - Implement wall obstacle logic
 - Places where snake can go through its body
+- Settings where user can set above mentioned controls